-All of Deposits Discounted are classified into Level 2 of the fair value hierarchy since significant inputs for the assets are unobservable.
+All of Deposits are classified into Level 2 of the fair value hierarchy.

 Derivative transactions

 Derivatives transactions are comprised of interest rate derivatives (interest rate swaps) and currency derivatives (forward foreign exchange, foreign exchange swaps, and currency options) and their fair value is based on the value calculated using the discounted present value and option valuation models, etc.